 A young dad engaging with his daughter as he drops her off at our Child and Family Support Centre.

-Today, Terra provides support, services, and necessities to 1,500 young parents and children each year.
+Today, Terra provides support, services, and necessities to 1,000 moms, dads and children each year.
 We have 65 employees located at three different sites that allow us to offer a diverse range of programs at no cost to young families thanks to committed funders and donors.

 We are proud to lead the way in serving young dads and to employ male Outreach Workers who focus specifically on providing young dads with highly individualized support to achieve their goals in being involved and engaged in their children’s lives.

 We are able to accept young parents at whatever point they are at in their journey and tailor our services to meet their distinct needs and circumstances.
 We understand that each young parent’s experiences are unique to them and our Starting Point program reflects that.

 Most importantly, Terra contributes to the well-being of our community’s most vulnerable children.
 Teen parents gain valuable skills and become more knowledgeable about infant care, bonding, attachment, developmental play, guiding behaviors and positive discipline that increase their capacity to parent more effectively and create a solid foundation on which to build a family life.

 Our staff team uses an integrated service model meaning that at Terra we all work together with the parent to help ensure they achieve their goals and that our services meet their needs.
 Many young parents access numerous programs at one time from across the agency including counselling and childcare at Braemar School, housing, community outreach, group support and others.
 The parent and the service team work collectively – sharing information and jointly planning who and how services will be provided.

 Over the past 45 years Terra has built many strong and positive relationships with other community agencies that support our efforts in serving teen parents and their children.
 There is little that Terra does in isolation.
 Our partners share their services, expertise, resources, staff and space.
 These collaborations are crucial to the current and future success of our young families.